sympy/scipy-2016-tutorial/source/tutorial.rst

     s₄ = r₀⋅r₁⋅r₂⋅r₃ + r₀⋅r₁⋅r₂⋅r₄ + r₀⋅r₁⋅r₃⋅r₄ + r₀⋅r₂⋅r₃⋅r₄ + r₁⋅r₂⋅r₃⋅r₄
     s₅ = r₀⋅r₁⋅r₂⋅r₃⋅r₄

-Here we performed formal simultaneous symmetric reduction of polynomials `p` and `q`, obtaining theirs representation in terms of elementary symmetric polynomials, non-symmetric remainders and elementary symmetric polynomials.
+Here we performed the formal simultaneous symmetric reduction of the polynomials `p` and `q`, obtaining their representation in terms of elementary symmetric polynomials, non-symmetric remainders, and elementary symmetric polynomials.
 Remainders are always zero for symmetric inputs.

 We can zip this mapping and Viete formulas together, obtaining::